Honor Courses

 Credits 4

 This course is designed to cover general physics at a level that assumes previous exposure to college precalculus and trigonometry.
 Topics include kinematics, vector physics, Newton’s law of motion, work, energy, momentum, rotational motion, equilibrium, periodic motion, waves, light, sound, and electromagnetism.
-This Honors section will have additional requirements that may include extra or expanded assignments, projects or modified assessments.
+This Honors section has additional requirements that may include extra or expanded assignments, projects or modified assessments.

 PH 121H: General Physics with Calculus